poyen-wu/flymyai-lora-trainer-mps/README.md

 **🚧 Under Development:** We are actively working on improving the code and adding test coverage.
 The project is in the refinement stage but ready for use.

 **📋 Development Plans:**
-- ✅ Code stability improvements
+- ✅ Basic code is working
-- ✅ Adding comprehensive tests
+- ✅ Training functionality implemented
-- ✅ Performance optimization
+- 🔄 Performance optimization in progress
-- ✅ Documentation expansion
+- 🔜 Test coverage coming soon

 ---